MakieOrg/Makie.jl/docs/documentation/backends/wglmakie.md

 ##### IJulia

-* JSServe now uses the IJulia connection, and therefore can be used even with complex Proxy setup
+* JSServe now uses the IJulia connection, and therefore can be used even with complex proxy setup without any additional setup
 * reload of the page isn't supported, if you reload, you need to re-execute all cells and make sure that `Page()` is executed first.

 #### JupyterHub / Jupyterlab / Binder